twohoursonelife/dictator/README.md

 # dictator

 The Dictator of 2HOL.
-This bot takes care of requesting and displaying almost all player information.
+Taking care of displaying user and player information about Two Hours One Life in our Discord guild.

 ## Features